Time adaptivity in model predictive control

+An example of an adaptive prediction horizon is shown in Figure~\ref{fig:costmesh} (right), where we see smaller time steps toward the disturbance at $\omega_1 = 3.51$.
+Finally, Figure~\ref{fig:control} shows the tracking term and the control costs over time comparing the adaptive with the equidistant method.
+We observe that the time-adaptive MPC approach leads to a closer tracking of the desired state than an equidistant approach (Figure~\ref{fig:control}, top), but with the price of higher control costs (Figure~\ref{fig:control}, bottom).

-\subsection{Test 1: Solution with a layer at $t=0.5$}
+\subsection{Test 2: Solution with a layer at $t=0.5$}

-In this numerical test, we consider the optimal control of \eqref{heat}.
-The setting for this test example is taken from \cite[Example 5.2]{GonHZ12}, with the following choices: $\nu = 1$ in \eqref{heat} and $\alpha = 1$ in \eqref{cost}.
-The example is built such that the exact optimal solution $(y,u)$ {to \eqref{ocpreduced}} is given by
+In this numerical test, we consider the optimal control of \eqref{heat} and the cost wants to track a time-dependent reference trajectory.
+In this example the control horizon will be $[0,1]$, since the quality of our results will not be different if dealing with a larger control horizon.
+The goal is to well approximate the layer at time $t=0.5$, afterwards the the solution is smooth.
+The setting for this test example is taken from \cite[Example 5.2]{GonHZ12}, with the following choices: $\nu = 1$ in \eqref{heat} and $\alpha = 1$ in \eqref{costJ}.
+The example is built such that the exact optimal solution $(y,u)$ to \eqref{mpcocpreduced} over $[0,1]$ is given by

-The initial condition is $y_0 (x) = \sin(\pi x) \text{atan}(-1/(2\varepsilon))$.
+The initial condition is $y_\circ (x) = \sin(\pi x) \text{atan}(-1/(2\varepsilon))$.
 The functions $f$ and $y_d$ are chosen accordingly as